 SeaChange has three reportable segments: broadband systems, broadcast systems and services.
 The broadband systems segment develops, markets and sells products to digitally manage, store and distribute digital video for cable system operators and telecommunications companies.
 The broadcast systems segment develops, markets and sells products for the storage, archival, on-air playback of advertising and other video programming for the broadcast television industry.
-The services segment provides installation, training, product maintenance and technical support for all of the above systems and movie content which is distributed by the broadband product segment.
-SeaChange does not measure the assets allocated to the segments.
+The services segment provides installation, training, project management, product maintenance and technical support for all of the above systems and movie content which is distributed by the broadband product segment.
+SeaChange does not measure the assets allocated to the segments, except for goodwill, where \$1.9 million is allocated to the broadband segment.
 SeaChange measures profitability of the segments based on their respective gross profits.
 There were no inter-segment sales or transfers.
 Long-lived assets are principally located in the United States.
 The following summarizes the revenues and cost of revenues by reportable segment:

 Year ended January 31,

-2002 2003 2004
+2003 2004 2005

-Revenues:
+\$ 86,319,000 \$ 101,790,000 \$ 100,049,000

-Broadband systems \$ 6 59,541,000 \$ 86,319,000 \$ 101,790,000
+16,963,000 10,437,000 13,715,000

-Broadcast systems 1 8,028,000 16,963,000 10,437,000
+32,344,000 35,939,000 43,539,000

-Services 2 29,835,000 32,344,000 35,939,000
+\$ 135,626,000 \$ 148,166,000 \$ 157,303,000